Kong/docs.konghq.com/app/docs/0.10.x/configuration.md

 #### Datastore section

-Kong will store all of its data (such as APIs, consumers and plugins) in either Cassandra or PostgreSQL.
+Kong will store all of its data (such as APIs, Consumers and Plugins) in either Cassandra or PostgreSQL.

 All Kong nodes belonging to the same cluster must connect themselves to the